Get Started Now

 What happens at a cheer clinic?

 At a cheer clinic, coaches cover college-level cheers and stunts, including baskets, pyramids, tumbling and the desired qualifications needed in each position.
-You’ll also learn other traditions unique to the team like gameday expectations.
-They’re typically only one day, and each school hosts their own clinics throughout the academic year.

 Some colleges may kick off fall with fall tryout clinics and then provide another clinic in the spring before official tryouts in April or May.
 Other schools may offer just one or two clinics before spring, in January or February.
 It just depends on the school’s schedule.

-Before signing up for camp, it’s important for both coaches and student-athletes to do their research and ask important questions that will ultimately shape their camp experience.
 For example, what specific new skills does the squad want to learn?
 Are they primarily focused on improving their pyramid, or do coaches want to find ways to boost technical skills around tumbling and jumps?
 If a squad’s team needs improvement on stunts, a multiple-day camp will provide the time needed to teach athletes the fundamentals of these more advanced skills.

-However, overnight camps can become costly.
+Overnight camps can become costly.
 That’s why location and the camp’s length are leading factors in this decision.
 Resident camps can cost up to $400 per cheerleader, not including the cost to travel.
 Plus, with many of the popular UCA and NCA camps taking place on college campuses, it’s important for student-athletes to map out their top schools first, so they can go to camps at schools they’re interested in and see the campus in person.

-Sign up for your free NCSA Recruiting Profile today to start getting on college coaches’ radar!
+Sign up for your free NCSA Recruiting Profile to start getting on college coaches’ radar!